Araq/gh_nimrod_doc_pages/README.rst

 Changes
 =======

-This is development version 0.2.3.
+This is stable version 0.2.4.
 For a list of changes see the `docs/changes.rst file <docs/changes.rst>`_.